uias/Tabman/README.md

 - [PureLayout](https://www.github.com/PureLayout/PureLayout) by PureLayout

 ### Example
-A nice pretty example project is available to take a look at some of the features that `Tabman` offers.
+An example project is available to take a look at some of the features that **Tabman** offers.
 To run the example, simply clone the repo, run

 ```ogdl
 carthage bootstrap --platform ios